elektito/trick/README.md

    less the same as Python integers).
  - Keyword symbols are supported (that is, symbols beginning with a colon evaluate to themselves).
- - The symbol `nil` evaluates to an empty list.
  - Some tail calls are eliminated, but not all of them.
  - `define` and `set!` have a return value (the same value being written to the variable).